microsoft/azure-data-manager-for-energy-experience-lab/developer-portal/README.md

   - url: https://<your Azure Data Manager for Energy instance name>.energy.azure.com
 ```

-You will also need to update the data partition names by replacing all instances of `opendes` with your actual data partition
+You will also need to update the data partition names by replacing all instances of `opendes` with your actual data partition, if using a different data partition name.

 ### Run the Site with Docker